Multi-messengers from the radioactive decay of $r$-process nuclei: Results

 The $\gamma$-ray spectrum is characteristically different from the electron and neutrino spectra.
 Initially, the distribution is bimodal in nature, with a strong peak at low energy ($\sim$ 1 MeV), then a sharp fall-off, followed by a flattening to $\sim$ 15-20 MeV.
 This rapidly morphs into a unimodal distribution by $\sim$ 1 second.
 Initially, the distribution is generally more smooth, with not many specific spectral lines to be identified.
 This is attributed to the lack of available nuclear data for the many short-lived nuclei far from stability which decay at early times.
 This lack of data means that there are not specific spectral features, and the $\gamma$-ray spectra is determined from theoretical calculations.
 As time increases ($\gtrapprox$ 1 hour), we begin to see the emergence of the specific spectral lines of longer-lived nuclei.
 These come to dominate the spectra by $\sim$ 1 day.
-These spectral lines can be easily paired with specific nuclei, for instance with the decay of $^{208}$Tl as proposed by \cite{Vassh2024}, which is responsible for the 2.6 MeV line, and $^{140}$La, which is responsible for the 2.0, 3.1, and 3.3 MeV lines seen at 1 week.
+These spectral lines can be easily paired with specific nuclei, for instance with the decay of $^{208}$Tl as proposed by \cite{Vassh2024}, which is responsible for the 2.6 MeV line, and $^{140}$La, which is responsible for the 2.0, 3.1, and 3.3 MeV lines seen at 1 week, although radiation transport may be necessary to determine the observability of the lines at earlier times.
 We expect that additional $\gamma$-rays are emitted during prompt fission emission, and will provide a larger high energy tail to the distribution (see e.g. \cite{2020ApJ...903L...3W}), but this is not included in the calculation, which only considers the $\beta$-decay spectra.

 The neutron spectrum is the most featureless of the spectra.
 Initially, this spectrum is much more significant than that of the $\gamma$-ray spectra, but shrinks to become comparable to the $\gamma$-ray spectra by $\sim$10-100 s and then significantly smaller by later times.
 We attribute this to the fact that while neutron capture is still occurring (~$\lessapprox$ 100 s), the nuclei which are created are farther from equilibrium and therefore have a much larger number of $\beta$-delayed neutron emission.
 Indeed, as time increases, the $\gamma$-ray spectrum grows to match and surpass the neutron spectrum (at around $\sim$ 1 second); however, the two remain in close proximity until neutron capture ends ($\sim$ 100 seconds).
 Beyond 100 seconds, neutrons emitted can be attributed to decays of the byproducts of fission, and like the $\gamma$-rays, it is expected that additional high-energy neutrons are emitted during prompt fission emission, but this is not included in the calculation.